openstreetmap/iD/CONTRIBUTING.md

 [waitfor-info_link]: https://github.com/openstreetmap/iD/issues?q=is%3Aopen+is%3Aissue+label%3Awaitfor-info
 [waitfor-upstream_link]: https://github.com/openstreetmap/iD/issues?q=is%3Aopen+is%3Aissue+label%3Awaitfor-upstream

-Light Grey labels are for **wontfix items**.
+Light grey labels are for **wontfix items**.
 We've decided these doesn't belong in iD at this time.
 Don't feel bad, sometimes we change our minds later and revisit them!
 (ISATIDL = "I saw a thing I don't like", a common OpenStreetMap complaint)